Check out our growing library of code snippets for Gravity Forms!

 search |

 Field IDs/entry properties for filtering entries.
-Separate multiple IDs by a comma (search="13,14" ). |
+Separate multiple IDs by a comma (search="13,14" ).
+The corresponding values to search for should be placed in the shortcode content, separated by the pipe operator. |

 (None) |